Home

 Packaging

-Please do not stuff anything inside the bells to quiet them during shipping.
+Do not stuff anything inside the bells to quiet them during shipping.
 The sound is not a problem, and the stuffing can be very difficult to remove.

 Affix a shipping label, and you're set to go!